ladyofthelog/ao3-data-dump/README.md

 # Analysis of AO3's Selective data dump for fan statisticians (March 2021)

 *Disclaimer: the columns I use to describe the schemas of these data sets are not necessarily the actual column names of the files.
-This is a description of my data manipulation & aggregation processes, not a data dictionary.*
+This is a description of my data manipulation & aggregation processes, not a data dictionary.
+I also recommend checking out @mousemode's [repo on github](https://github.com/mousemode/AO3_Data_Dump) - their approach is more robust.*

 ## Preparation for Tag Analysis